Lyssers/compound_interest/README.md

 1. Compile with `gcc compoundcalc.c -o compoundcalc.o`

-2. Run with ./compoundcalc.o
+2. Run with `./compoundcalc.o`

 3. Enter the parameters as prompted.

-I made this to learn-by-doing some input validation
+I made this to learn-by-doing some basic input validation

 So this should handle fairly free-form inputs as long as there are integers, e.g.